Mohs Surgery & Dermatology Frequently Asked Questions

 What procedures and technology do you utilize to reduce the risk of Covid transmission?

 Arizona Mohs Surgery is committed to providing the safest environment for both patients and staff.
 For decades, surgical facilities have been at the forefront of fastidious infection control practices due to challenges such as Hepatitis and HIV.
 To combat newer airborne diseases such as Covid-19 (SARS-CoV-2), we employ Global Plasma Solution’s NPBI air purification technology.
 This state-of-the-art system is utilized by prestigious medical institutions such as the Mayo Clinic, as well as Google, Harvard University, and the White House.
 Pathogen reduction testing results may be viewed here.
-Our six procedure rooms eliminate the typical “recovery room” utilized by many Mohs practices, where patients are placed in a communal setting while waiting on slides to be processed by the lab.
+Our eight procedure rooms eliminate the typical “recovery room” utilized by many Mohs practices, where patients are placed in a communal setting while waiting on slides to be processed by the lab.

 See WhatOur Clients Are Saying